basho-labs/little_riak_book/en/04-operators.md

 ```

 Without any data, adding a node to a cluster is a quick operation.
 However, with large amounts of
-data to be transferred to a new node, it can take quite a while before the service is available.
+data to be transferred to a new node, it can take quite a while before the new node is ready to use.

 <h3>Status Options</h3>

 To check on a launching node's progress, you can run the `wait-for-service` command.
 It will
 output the status of the service and stop when it's finally up.
-You can get a list of available
+In this example, we check
-`services` through the similarly named command.
+the `riak_kv` service.

 ```
 $ riak-admin wait-for-service riak_kv C@10.0.1.3